 Active behaviors may include continued browsing, clicking, scrolling the page or some method that requires the user to actively proceed

-With that said, these latest guidelines are in contradiction with some local Member State laws, most notably, those of Italy and Spain.
+With that said, these latest guidelines are in contradiction with some local Member State laws, most notably, those of Italy.
 Therefore, in such cases, it’s difficult to say with any certainty to what extent the latest guidelines will apply or be enforced as ultimately, it will be up to the local Data Protection Authority to decide.

 In regards to the refusal of consent or opting-out after consent has been given, the law states that users must be “given the possibility” to refuse or withdraw their consent.
 The Working Party document further elaborates on this point by stating that in regards to withdrawing or refusing consent, you must provide: